Interacting conformal scalar in a wedge: Introduction and outlook

 \section{Introduction and outlook}

-Conformal field theories (CFTs) play an important role in understanding the physics of critical phenomena.
+Conformal field theories (CFT's) play an important role in understanding the physics of critical phenomena.
 In particular, critical exponents are related to the quantum numbers of local operators in a CFT.
 However, if we would like to make connection with real world systems, we cannot avoid discussing the presence of boundaries or defects.
 Another reason to study these instances come from string theory, where the appearance of D-branes as boundaries is central in this context.
-The presence of boundaries and/or defects indeed reduces the amount of symmetry preserved, but the residual symmetry is still powerful enough to constrain the structure of correlators, making them more intricate but richer.
-In particular it is possible to define an additional operator product expansion (OPE), the so called bulk to boundary or bulk to defect OPE, which allow us to expand an operator in the presence of a boundary/defect as an infinite sum of boundary/defect operators.
+The presence of boundaries and/or defects reduces the amount of symmetry preserved, but the residual symmetry is still powerful enough to constrain the structure of correlators, making them more intricate but richer.
+In particular it is possible to define an additional operator product expansion (OPE), the so called bulk-to-boundary or bulk-to-defect OPE, which allow us to expand an operator in the presence of a boundary/defect as an infinite sum of boundary/defect operators.

-In this paper we consider a $d$-dimensional CFT living in a wedge-shaped region bounded by two $(d-1)$-dimensional half-planes intersecting at an angle $\theta \in (0,2\pi)$, as in Figure \ref{Fig: edge}.
+In this paper we consider a $d$-dimensional CFT living in a wedge-shaped region bounded by two $(d-1)$-dimensional half-planes intersecting at an angle $\theta \in (0,2\pi)$, as in Fig. \ref{Fig: edge}.
 To be concrete, we take one half-plane, which we call \textit{wall}, located at $x_{d-1} = 0$, and the other one, the \textit{ramp}, defined by $x_{d-1} = \tan\theta \, x_d$.
 With a little abuse of terminology, we will call \textit{wedge} the intersection of the two boundaries while we will refer to this entire system as a \textit{wedge conformal field theory} (WCFT).

 The WCFT setup naturally breaks the bulk full conformal symmetry $SO(d + 1, 1)$, in particular translations in the normal directions.
 The preserved amount of symmetry is then the conformal group in $(d-2)$ dimensions, namely $SO(d - 1, 1)$.
-Despite the conformal symmetry is significantly reduced from a global point of view, from an OPE perspective we can consider the system as containing four CFTs of different dimensionalities: one in the bulk with $SO(d + 1, 1)$ symmetry, one on each codimension-one boundary preserving $SO(d, 1)$, and one on the codimension-two wedge with $SO(d - 1, 1)$ symmetry.
+Despite the conformal symmetry is significantly reduced from a global point of view, from an OPE perspective we can consider the system as containing four CFT's of different dimensionalities: one in the bulk with $SO(d + 1, 1)$ symmetry, one on each codimension-one boundary preserving $SO(d, 1)$, and one on the codimension-two wedge with $SO(d - 1, 1)$ symmetry.